 I don’t know because I don’t see that many people.
 So I’m not concerned with like, how they think?
 I don’t have time for that.

 Yeah.
 What do you have time for?

-Yeah, you sound like you’re a go getter for sure.
+Yeah, you sound like you’re a go-getter for sure.
 Tell me about your husband.
 Like what kind of a man is he?
-Is alright like did he do a good job helping you out?
+Is that alright did he do a good job helping you out?

 Yeah, I know what you mean.
 It’s about regaining your independence and not having people assume that you’re not capable of something and coming from a lovely place they’re trying to be, you know, loving and caring and they don’t want the worst for you.
 And they’re doing all these things for the right reason, potentially, you know, but I, know what you mean, because when I go somewhere, and there’s escalators, the stairs that move, then on the and then on the left side or the right side of those, there’s actual stairs.

 Yeah, you know your limitations.
 Like the other day, I thought, Oh, well, I just took it easy.
-And like steam bed and Putz around, right.
+And like steam bed and Putz around, right?
 I didn’t do much.
 That was the wrong thing to do.
 Because the next day I suffered for it.
-So you always have to move always have to keep like I exercise.
+So you always have to move and have to keep like I exercise.
 And I go for walks and things like that.
-I’ll never did that again.
+I’ll never do that again.
 You have to move you have to move.
 You have to because if you don’t use it, you’ll lose it.
 You know that thing.